Efficient total face coloring of planar and toroidal maps: Other SETFCs derived from the triangular tiling

-\begin{proof} Illustrated on the left of Figure~\ref{rombos}, where the shaded area cover a cutout of the pair $(Y_\otimes,d_\otimes)$.
-The right of the figure shows from it how to 'recovers $(X_\Delta,c_\Delta)$ by considering the long diagonals of the rhombic 2-cells of $X_\otimes$. \end{proof}
+\begin{proof} The statement is illustrated on the left of Figure~\ref{rombos}, where the shaded area covers a toroidal cutout of the pair $(Y_\otimes,d_\otimes)$.
+The right of the figure shows how to recover $(X_\Delta,c_\Delta)$ from it by considering the long diagonals of the rhombic faces of $X_\otimes$. \end{proof}

-\begin{question} Are there ETCCs or SETCCs on any 2-cell complex whose 1-skeleton is planar, or defining a closed surface different from a toroid?
-Can Definition~\ref{que} be generalized to $r$-cell complexes with $r>2$ with explicit examples of ETCCs or SETCCs? \end{question}